TRIAEIOU/search-to-notes/README.md

 - `Engine`: Which search engine implementation to use, shipped alternatives are `Google` and `DuckDuckGo (API)`.
 - `Shortcut open`: Shortcut to open the `Search to notes` dialog from the Anki main window.
 - `Shortcut next/previous term`: Shortcut to move down/up in the list of terms in the `Search to notes` main window.
+- `Shortcut close`: Shortcut to close `Search to notes` main window.
 - `Thumbnail height/width`: Dimensions of the thumbnails in the `Search to notes` main window.
 - `Image height/width`: Dimensions to scale images to when generating notes.
 - `Cloze <table>/<td> attributes`: Attributes added to `<table>`/`<td>` tags when generating cloze notes, for instance to apply some sort of styling (`style="border: 1px solid black; border-collapse: collapse;"`) or a class (`class="my-own-styling-class"`).
 - `Listview light mode`/`Listview dark mode`: Styling (notably of how the current as well as selected images are hightlighted) depending on light or dark mode.
 - `Internal state`: Addon internal state, do not edit.

 ## Remarks